ray-project/ray/doc/source/rllib/rllib-offline.rst

         )
     )

-If these customization capabilities still do not meet your requirements, consider moving to the **Pipeline Level** for even greater flexibility.
+If these customization capabilities still don't meet your requirements, consider moving to the **Pipeline Level** for even greater flexibility.

 Pipeline Level
 ~~~~~~~~~~~~~~